Shrutii07/VHDL-Verilog-Coding/README.md

 To do

 * Add PPT Code
-* Coplete DMUX from PPT
+* Complete DMUX from PPT